 Travel Adapter (Converter Plugs)

 Several nicer hotels featured a power strip that took all plugs!
-But generally you’re going to want British plugs (type G) if you need to go straight into the socket.
+But generally, you’re going to want British plugs (type G) if you need to go straight into the socket.
 We read you might need type D plugs.
 Type D is one of the few plugs we didn’t own so we picked it up, but we never saw an outlet that wasn’t type G. On this we’ll say don’t worry too much about the type D plug.
 It’s always a good idea to pack a good travel adaptor.

 Bring 2 cameras, you never know what could happen.
 Our primary camera stopped working in Zanzibar; be aware Zanzibar is hot, humid and wet, you will need to watch out for your gear.
-We had no way to have our camera looked at before going on safari, but luckily we had our Canon Powershot as a back up.
-The images aren’t as sharp, but we’ve had this entry level DSLR camera for 7 years and it’s a great all in one that will get you some fantastic shots.
+We had no way to have our camera looked at before going on safari, but luckily we had our Canon Powershot as a backup.
+The images aren’t as sharp, but we’ve had this entry-level DSLR camera for 7 years and it’s a great all in one that will get you some fantastic shots.
 Had we had a back-up battery to our primary camera we would have been fine as we found out when we got home that it was the battery that had caused the camera to fail.
 Having a back-up battery will also give you comfort to play with settings and get the light right without worrying your battery will die before you drive out of the park.

 We also had our phones and a GoPro HERO 5.
-The GoPro is great for video and also some wide angle shots where you can get a neat fisheye effect, which is especially cool to play with in Ngorongoro Crater.
+The GoPro is great for video and also some wide angle shots where you can get a neat fisheye effect, which is especially cool to play with in the Ngorongoro Crater.

-As for a tripod, that is up to you, it isn’t necessary for safari, but it could come in handy for a few shots, rather than lugging a full size tripod, we would recommend a small travel size tripod.
+As for a tripod, that is up to you, it isn’t necessary for safari, but it could come in handy for a few shots, rather than lugging a full-size tripod, we would recommend a small travel size tripod.

-Disclaimer: This article contains some affiliate links where we receive a small commission from bookings, which helps maintain this site.
+Disclosure: This article contains some affiliate links where we receive a small commission from bookings, which helps maintain this site.
 Thank you to friends and readers who support our work